-I’m an American Kundalini Yoga and Enneagram instructor living in Athens, Greece.
-I teach a unique combination of the two systems, combining the physical benefits of Kundalini Yoga with the psychological growth tools of the Enneagram.
-I’ve also written a book called “Headstart for Happiness: A Guide Book Combining Kundalini Yoga and the Enneagram” that weaves the two systems together.
+Lynn Roulo is an Enneagram instructor and Kundalini Yoga teacher who teaches a unique combination of the two systems, combining the physical benefits of Kundalini Yoga with the psychological growth tools of the Enneagram.

 I received my Kundalini Yoga teaching certification from the Guru Ram Das Ashram in San Francisco, California and began my teaching experience at homeless shelters throughout San Francisco.
 In 2009, I started the Rasayan Center, a Kundalini Yoga studio in San Franciscoʼs financial district.
 In 2012, I moved to Athens, Greece and teach in Greece and throughout Europe.

 I like Kundalini Yoga because everyone can do it.
 I usually refer to it as the yoga for people who think they can’t do yoga.
 If you can breathe, you can do Kundalini Yoga.

 My study of the Enneagram System of Personality began in 1995.
 I’m certified as an Enneagram Professional Trainer (EPTP program), and my training includes the Enneagram Intensive, Foundations of Spiritual Method, Subtypes, and the Enneagram Typing Process.
 While living in San Francisco, California, I participated in numerous narrative tradition panels with facilitators including Helen Palmer and Peter O’Hanrahan.
 This is my story about how I became interested in the Enneagram.